eco-ben/ADRIA-reef-indicators/README.md

 #### Includes:

 - Initial coral cover data from RME
-- DHW timeseries data from HighResCoralStress.org
+- DHW timeseries data from HighResCoralStress.org (Dixon, A.M, Forster, P.M., Heron, S.F., Stoner, A.M.K., Beger, M. (2021).
+Future loss of local-scale thermal refugia in coral reef ecosystems.
+PLOS Climate, 1(2), e0000004, doi: 10.1371/journal.pclm.0000004)
 - Reef spatial data from RME
 - GBR1 connectivity data

 ### Scales

 Timeseris clustering analyses are performed at bioregion, management area and GBR-wide scales.
-Only bioregion scale analyses are carried forward into the paper as findings are the same across the spatial scales.
+Only bioregion and management area analyses are carried forward into sections of the paper as findings are the same across the spatial scales.

 ### Timeseries clustering